2013 GP de Plouay

-The 2013 GP de Plouay will be the 13th running on the GP de Plouay, a women's road race in Plouay, France.
-It will be held on 31 August 2013 over a distance of 135 km and is the eight and final race of the 2013 UCI Women's Road World Cup season.
+The 2013 GP de Plouay was the 13th edition of the GP de Plouay, a women's road race in Plouay, France.
+It was held on 31 August 2013 over a distance of 135 km and was the eight and final race of the 2013 UCI Women's Road World Cup season.

 The number 3 of the 2013 UCI Road World Cup standings, Ellen van Dijk, did not participate in this race.
-After the race the top 3 of the UCI World Cup Standings remained the same.
+After the race, the top 3 of the UCI World Cup Standings remained the same.
 Marianne Vos won the World Cup, ahead of Emma Johansson and Ellen van Dijk.